KBS Hanminjok Radio

 KBS Hanminjok Radio (Korean: KBS 한민족방송) is a South Korean anti-communist propaganda radio channel of the Korean Broadcasting System.
 It is the only channel that does not have FM frequency in South Korea.
-Until 2007 it was called as KBS Social Education Radio (Korean: KBS 사회교육방송).
-It has two channels, but Hanminjok 2 Radio, the second channel usually relays the same programme with Hanminjok 1 Radio.
+Until 2007, it was called as KBS Social Education Radio (Korean: KBS 사회교육방송).
+It has two channels, but Hanminjok 2 Radio, the second channel usually relays the same program with Hanminjok 1 Radio.

-Until the mid-2000's it broadcast content criticizing the North Korean system, but halted them after Inter-Korean summits.
+Until the mid-2000s, it broadcast content criticizing the North Korean system, but halted them after Inter-Korean summits.
 After its name was changed, the audience has been expanded not only to North Koreans but also to Hanminjok (Koreans) living in China, Japan, Taiwan and Russia.